codio/site/source/docs/public-private.html.markdown

 If you do not want your project to be visble to third parties, then you should make your project private.
 There are three ways to manage this

-- When you [create a project](/docs/console/creating) you will see the options for making the project Public or Private
+- When you [create a project](/docs/console/creating) you will see the options for making the project public or private
 - If you are in the IDE, then you can click on the [project menu](/docs/ide/project-menu) and select the Settings option
-- You will soon be able to click on the Public/Private icon and label in the Console in the Project box.
+- You will soon be able to click on the public/private icon and label in the Console in the project box.
 This is not yet done but will magically start working soon.

 ## Private Projects & Paid Accounts
-We are not yet operating any paid accounts, but just a hot tip that when we do, Private projects will only be available in paid accounts.
+We are not yet operating any paid accounts, but just a hot tip that when we do, private projects will only be available in paid accounts.

 ## Exploring Public Projects
 We have not yet added any real functionality to let you explore public accounts and projects, but this will be coming before very long.
-We will also add support for Watching, Starring, Tagging and other Github like features.
+We will also add support for Watching, Starring, Tagging and other Github-like features.